-British Literature and Modernism (3)
+Modernism (3)

-Modernism as a concept; its beginnings as a major aesthetic and philosophical revolt, and its evolution as it is reflected in the literary works of British Literature.
+The study of Modernism as a concept from its beginnings as a major aesthetic and philosophical revolt to its evolution as it is reflected in literary works.

 International Love in Literature and Life (3)

 Romantic love imaged in literature as a means of self-transcendence in and through the life cycle, gender differences, and personal quest.